What is “Military Strong?”

 General Onboarding Process

-- Any local business, organization, school, or group can receive the Military Strong challenge from another entity via email and Facebook.
+1. Any local business, organization, school, or group can receive the Military Strong challenge from another entity via email and Facebook.
 Both are suggested.
-OR they can contact email@example.com to nominate themselves.
+OR you can contact firstname.lastname@example.org to nominate your organization.

-- To challenge another organization, you must send an email to the entity’s leadership explaining the campaign and how to proceed (see attached template), along with the FAQ (attached) and a template letter for their employees.
+2. To challenge another organization, you must send an email to the entity’s leadership explaining the campaign and how to proceed (see attached challenge letter template), along with the FAQ (attached).
+A template letter for their employees will be provided directly to the challenged agency during Step 6. ***Only organizations that have already completed the challenge can ask others to do the same. ***

-- After you send the email, the challenging organization can create a Facebook post announcing their challenge using the hashtag #MilitaryStrong (see example posts in the FAQ).
+3. After you send the email and the challenge has been accepted, the challenging organization should create a Facebook post announcing their challenge using the hashtag #MilitaryStrong (see example posts in the FAQ).
+If that is not a possibility due to a lack of social media presence, please contact Jhegstrom@lccountymt.gov to have it posted via the Lewis and Clark Suicide Prevention Coalition.

-4. Once the challenge is accepted, you must get the following information from the recipient and send it to firstname.lastname@example.org:
+5. To move on to the next step, you must get the following information from the recipient and send it to email@example.com (they can also send it directly to the listed email):

-- After you send this information, the participating agency will get a custom URL to access the PsychArmor website.
+6. After you send this information, the participating agency will get a custom URL to access the PsychArmor website, along with a template letter for staff with the link embedded.

-- Once half of the employees have completed the training, the point-of-contact administrator will get a notice telling them they can challenge another organization.
+7. Once half of the employees have completed the training, the point-of-contact administrator will get a notice telling them they can challenge another organization.
+The same process will be repeated for each participating entity.

 What if members of my team are already registered on PsychArmor?
 Do they need to use the team link?